KarenKaoK/job-hunter-kit/README.md

 python scripts/collect_linkedin_jobs.py
 ```

-By default, this reads `examples/search_job_config.example.yaml` and writes
+By default, this reads `examples/search_job_config.example.yaml` and writes one
-`output/linkedin_jobs_filtered.csv`.

-The CSV includes the job description plus `has_description` and
-`description_length` columns so you can quickly check whether LinkedIn returned
+editable master file: `output/linkedin_jobs.csv`.

+The master CSV keeps all included jobs collected so far.
+It includes `status`,
+`job_id`, `first_collected_at`, `last_collected_at`, job details, description,
+and `notes`. `status` is `new` when a job is first added, `seen` when it appears
+again in a later run, and `applied` when you mark it manually.
+To mark a job as
+applied, edit `output/linkedin_jobs.csv` and change that row's `status` to
+`applied`.
+You can also add personal notes in `notes`.

+`first_collected_at` stays fixed after the first time the job is collected;
+`last_collected_at` updates whenever the job appears again.
+Full LinkedIn
-useful description text.
-Full LinkedIn description fetching is enabled in the
+description fetching is enabled in the example config; this gives better output,
-example config; this gives better output, but it can be slower and more fragile
-than listing-only collection.
+but it can be slower and more fragile than listing-only collection.

 To use custom paths: